getporter/porter/CONTRIBUTING.md

 # Philosophy
 PRs are most welcome!

+* If there isn't an issue for your PR, please make an issue first and explain the problem or motivation for the change you are proposing.
+When the solution isn't straightforward, for example "Implement missing command X", then also outline your proposed solution.
+Your PR will go smoother if the solution is agreed upon before you've spent a lot of time implementing it.
+  * It's OK to submit a PR directly for problems such as misspellings or other things where the motivation/problem is unambiguous.
 * If you aren't sure about your solution yet, put WIP in the title so that people know to be nice and wait for you to finish before commenting.
 * Try to keep your PRs to a single task.
 Please don't tackle multiple things in a single PR if possible.
 Otherwise, grouping related changes into commits will help us out a bunch when reviewing!